forloopcodes/dither/README.md

 - **PixelBlast**: Interactive pixel-based background with ripples and liquid effects
 - **GlowingPixels**: Render images and videos as individual glowing pixels
 - **NewspaperDither**: Mimic newspaper halftone printing with customizable dot patterns
+- **PixelText**: Render images and videos as ASCII art pixels using Geist Mono font with GPU acceleration

 ## Installation